Vibhay007/QuickLink/README.md

 **Vibha Yadav**

-Built with ❤️ using React, Node.js, Express, MongoDB, and JWT.
+Built with ❤️ using React, Node.js, Express.js, MongoDB, Firebase Authentication, and JWT.